Aging is aging, right? Conventional wisdom might say so.

 Although needed only in small amounts, micronutrients play a vital role in a number of key bodily functions, including: hormone production, immune function, enzymatic function, and metabolism of glucose, fatty acids, and amino acids.
 Micronutrients are also needed to support general cell replication and repair – two factors which are critical to fighting the effects of aging.
 By understanding micronutrient imbalances within your system, we can identify any risk factors that could contribute to degenerative diseases, balance deficiencies that could otherwise hinder anti-aging treatment, and gain further insights into common complaints related to specific diseases.

 Have you ever wondered why some people seem more susceptible to health conditions than others?
 Many risk factors have a lot to do with our genetics.
-Our comprehensive exome sequencing measures all 22,000 genes of your DNA and cross-references them with more than 100,000 health-related findings on cancer, cardiovascular disease, cognitive function, potential prescription drug complications, and various chronic diseases.
+Our comprehensive exome sequencing measures all 22,000 genes of your DNA and cross-references them with more than 100,000 health-related findings on cancer, cardiovascular disease, cognitive function, potential complications of medications, and various chronic diseases.
 In doing so, we can determine which types of treatments will be safest and most effective based on your genetic profile.
 Measurements of this degree outperform traditional genome sequencing tests, which only look at partial snippets of your DNA and cannot pinpoint the rare genetic mutations that 10% of Americans have .

 Telomeres are an essential part of human cells that affect cellular aging.
 They also protect critical information of our DNA.
 When telomeres are abnormally short, they are linked to premature cellular aging.
 By understanding your percentage of short telomeres, we are able to prioritize critical lifestyle changes, as well as nutraceutical selection, to improve the telomerase enzyme for healthier, longer telomeres.